imagej/imagej.github.io/_pages/Compatibility.md

 description: test description
 ---

-{% include component-stats content=':net.imagej:imagej-legacy' %}Backward compatibility is one of ImageJ's most important goals.
+{% include component-stats content='net.imagej:imagej-legacy' %}Backward compatibility is one of ImageJ's most important goals.
 It must remain possible to use existing plugins and macros with new versions of [ImageJ](ImageJ "wikilink").

 ## ImageJ Legacy